Multi-User Endpoints

 ]

 The syntax of this document is defined in the Globus Connect Server Identity Mapping documentation.
-It is a JSON-list of mapping configurations, and there are two implemented strategies to determine a mapping:
+It is a JSON-list of mapping configurations, and there are two provided strategies to determine a mapping:

 • expression_identity_mapping#1.0.0 — Regular Expression based mapping applies an administrator-defined regular expression against any field in the input identity documents, returning None or the matched string.
 (Example below.)